Vegetable waste; notification of disposal by incineration

 Waste from forestry and alpine pasture management and other waste

 Plant waste arising from forestry and alpine pasture operations may be left to decompose by leaving it lying around, working it in and similar methods.
-It may be burnt where it has accumulated, insofar as this is necessary for forestry or alpine farming reasons (especially in the case of pest infestation).
+It may be burnt where it has accumulated, insofar as this is necessary for forestry or alpine farming reasons (in particular in the event of pest infestation).

 There must be a sufficiently wide protective strip around the fireplace.